Precious Metals & Energy - Weekly Review and Calendar Ahead By Investing.com - Up News Info

 Oil Market Brief & Price Roundup

-The International Energy Agency, which represents the interests of Western oil consumers, said in its monthly report that global producers would need to boost output to meet demand set to recover to pre-pandemic levels by the end of 2022.

-“OPEC+ needs to open the taps to keep the world oil markets adequately supplied,” the Paris-based IEA said, referring to the 13-member Organization of the Petroleum Exporting Countries and its 10 non-member allies.

-Despite the optimism over global oil demand, US gasoline take-up has been tepid since the May 31 Memorial Day that marked the start of the peak summer driving period in the world’s largest oil consuming country.
+Despite the optimism over global oil demand, US gasoline demand has been questionable since the May 31 Memorial Day that marked the start of the peak summer driving period in the world’s largest oil consuming country.
 That suggests to some that more time was probably needed for U.S. fuel demand to accelerate.

-The problem was particularly highlighted by the U.S. Energy Information Administration’s Weekly Petroleum Status report released Wednesday, which showed rising by 7.05 million barrels during the week ended June 4 – nearly six times above analysts’ estimates for a 1.2-million-barrel build.

-The Washington-based EIA also reported that , which include diesel and , rose by 4.4 million barrels against expectations for a 1.8-million-barrel rise.
+U.S. pump prices soared to new seven-year highs above $3 per gallon this week despite stockpiles of gasoline surging by 10.5 million barrels over the past three weeks – nearly four times above forecast.

+The gasoline numbers have jarred with the drawdown in crude stockpiles, which have fallen some 19 million barrels over the past four weeks versus forecasts for a 9-million-barrel drop, as refiners pushed out as much fuel as they could to the market in anticipation of take-up.

 Energy Markets Calendar Ahead